dutu/poloniex-api-node/README.md

 }).catch((err) => {
   console.log(err.message);
 });
 ```

 ### return24Volume([callback])

 ### returnOrderBook(currencyPair, depth [, callback])

+> Note: Parameter `depth` is not documented in the official Poloniex API documentation.
+The parameter can be set to `null` or an integer value.

 ### returnTradeHistory(currencyPair, start, end, limit [, callback])

+> Note: Parameter `limit` is not documented in the official Poloniex API documentation.
+The parameter can be set to `null` or an integer value.

 ### returnChartData(currencyPair, period, start, end [, callback])